khulnasoft-lab/gopkg/docs/commands.md

 ## gopkg name

-When you're scripting with Glide there are occasions where you need to know the name of the package you're working on. `gopkg name` returns the name of the package listed in the `gopkg.yaml` file.
+When you're scripting with Gopkg there are occasions where you need to know the name of the package you're working on. `gopkg name` returns the name of the package listed in the `gopkg.yaml` file.

 ## gopkg list

-Glide's `list` command shows an alphabetized list of all the packages that a project imports.
+Gopkg's `list` command shows an alphabetized list of all the packages that a project imports.

     $ gopkg list
     INSTALLED packages: